sleekmason/Lilidog/README.md

 - Dmenu for an alternate menu source. - ALT + F2 pulls the full Dmenu up, while ALT + F3 pulls up a <br/>
 customized Dmenu with only the most commonly used apps.

-- Thunar is the default file manager in the full build, with Pcmanfm the default in the minimal build.
+- Thunar is the default file manager.
+Pcmanfm is also available in the full build.
 Custom right-click <br/> options for each are already added.

 - Custom Lilidog Openbox and GTK themes, and matching themes for Geany and Mousepad. <br/> The fonts are Liberation Sans, except for urxvt and Conky, where Dejavu is used. (see "instructions" below.)

 - Xfce4-terminal is default, with URXVT and lxterminal also installed.
 Use "App Alternatives in the menu <br/>
-to switch default terminals (x-terminal-emulator).
+ or __sudo update-alternatives --config x-terminal-emulator__ in a terminal to switch default terminals.

 - URXVT terminal has font size control (ctl+up/down), transparency, and opens urls in Firefox. <br/>

-- Conky Chooser toggle allows for toggling different conky's, and has all sorts of relevant info, <br/>
+- Conky Chooser in toggles allows for toggling different conky's, and has all sorts of relevant info, <br/>
 including connected drives, number of packages installed, and more.

 - Picom Composite Manager with transparency enabled.
 Look in the configuration menu to access ~/.config/picom.conf.

 - Newsboat RSS reader with a custom configuration already in place and ready for new RSS feeds.

-- Feh sets the wallpaper.
-Place wallpapers in ~/Pictures/wallpapers.
-Wallpaper changer is in the menu under Configuration.

 - System notifications enabled with Dunst.

-- Menu Extras, with install options for Liquorix kernel, Qemu, Virtualbox (sid), Steam, and more to come.
+- Menu Extras!
+Extra install menu with options for Liquorix kernel, Qemu, Virtualbox (sid), Steam, Etcher, and more.

 - All custom scripts are in /usr/local/bin.
 Some of the fun ones are: <br/>
 winfuncs tiler - For tiling and such.
 Set your own keybinds! <br/>